OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/forms/Forms_in_Forms_Element.md

 ![Form Configuration](assets/Formular_Tab2.png){ class="shadow lightbox" }

 In addition, you can define in the tab until when the form can be filled out by the learners.
 For this purpose, a fixed or a relative date can be used, e.g. x days after the first course visit.
 As soon as an end date is defined, the tab "[Reminders](../course_operation/Course_Reminders.md)" is also activated.
 For example, you could create a reminder that reminds learners to fill out the form a few days before the submission deadline.

 If email confirmation is enabled, participants will receive a confirmation email and the form they completed as a PDF attachment.
+Zusätzlich können auch E-Mail Bestätigungen an Besitzer, Betreuer und Externe verschickt werden.

 !!! warning "Attention"